 Eclipse and rebirth

 In early 1919 The Packard suddenly disappeared, replaced by an organ entitled Passenger Transportation.
-This was probably done to separate cars from trucks—the latter now had their own magazine.
-Freight Transportation Digest.
+This was probably done to separate cars from trucks—the latter now had their own magazine: Freight Transportation Digest.
 But truck production ended in 1921 and Passenger Transportation was not on the same plane as The Packard.
 Frank Eastman was replaced as advertising manager by Frank H. McKinney in 1920, though whether McKinney edited Passenger Transportation is not known: the magazines carried no editorial credits from 1919 on.

 Evidently the austere, colorless appearance of Passenger Transportation caused McKinney to reconsider it.
 Thus a second generation of The Packard began, labeled Volume I, Number 1 in the winter 1920-21 “Show Number.”
 (Salesmen gave out thousands at the round of winter auto salons.)
-In 1927. the title was modified to The Packard Magazine, and thus it continued through the last issue in 1931.
+In 1927. the title was modified to The Packard Magazine, and thus it continued through its last issue in 1931.

 The Packard Magazine

-If Estep had created The Packard’s concept, if Eastman had expanded the idea to include fine artwork, the unsung new editors added a final touch: design excellence.
+If Estep had created The Packard’s concept, if Eastman had expanded the idea to include fine artwork, the new editors added a final touch: design excellence.
 The beautiful issues of 1927-31, printed on heavy coated paper, ran no more than twenty pages each.
 But each was a design masterpiece.
 Now. as the Art Deco age dawned.
 The Packard Magazine adopted thin. elegant typefaces, vignetted photography.
 John Held’s inimitable “Joe College and Flapper” cartoons decorated some issues.

 Always there were striking four-color prints and paintings.
 In every way the magazine was the essence of the Packard motorcar in its golden age.
 In 1927, the summer cover was Gainsborough’s classic “Master Heathcote”—a painting sure to strike a chord with Packard’s clientele.
 Indeed the magazine was as worthy of a place on wicker settees or glass topped conservatory tables as The Literary Digest.